Julius Nyerere: African socialism

 Nyerere was a socialist, with his views on socialism intertwined with his ideas on democracy.
-He promoted "African socialism" from at least July 1943, when he wrote an article referring to the concept in the Tanganyika Standard newspaper.
+He promoted African socialism from at least July 1943, when he wrote an article referring to the concept in the Tanganyika Standard newspaper.
 Where he learned the term is not clear, for it would not become widely used until the 1960s.
 Nyerere saw socialism not as an alien idea to Africa but as something that reflected traditional African lifestyles.
 In his view, a "socialist attitude of mind" was already present in traditional African society.
 In his words from 1962, "We, in Africa, have no more need of being "converted" to socialism than we have of being "taught" democracy.
 Both are rooted in our past – in the traditional society which produced us."
 He presented the traditional African village—as well as the ancient Greek city state—as the model for the idealised society.
 Molony described Nyerere as having produced "romanticised accounts of idyllic village life in 'traditional society'", describing his as "a misty-eyed view" of this African past.

 Nyerere's ideas about socialism owed little to either European social democracy or Marxism; he detested the Marxist idea of class struggle.
-Although he quoted from Karl Marx's Capital when speaking to certain audiences, he was critical of the idea of "scientific socialism" promoted by Marxists like Marx and Vladimir Lenin.
+Although he quoted from Karl Marx's Capital when speaking to certain audiences, he criticized the wholehearted support of "scientific socialism" promoted by Marxists like Marx and Vladimir Lenin.
+Nyerere believed Marx was a "great thinker" who gave a "brilliant analysis of the industrial capitalist society in which he lived," however he denounced the reverent treatment that proponents of Marxism held towards scientific socialism.
 He expressed the view that Marxist ideas about the construction of a socialist society from a capitalist one through the efforts of a revolutionary urban proletariat class were not applicable to post-colonial Africa, where there was little or no capitalism or proletariat and where—in Nyerere's view—traditional society was not stratified into competing economic classes.
 In most of Africa, Nyerere said, "we have to begin our socialism from tribal communalism and a colonial legacy which did not build much capitalism".
-He was also critical of the "utopian socialism" promoted by figures like Henri de Saint-Simon and Robert Owen, seeing their ideas as largely irrelevant to the Tanzanian situation.
-In his view, these European socialist writers had not produced ideas suited to the African context because they had not considered the history of "colonial domination" which Africa had experienced.
+According to Nyerere, "In a socialist society it is the socialist attitude of mind, and not the rigid adherence to a standard political pattern, which is needed."

+As Nyerere noted in 1979 interview, when asked to describe Tanzanian socialism: